If you think you've been treated unfairly by your employer, Tees can guide you through the tribunals process.

 Our employment law experts help you with all stages:

-There are very strict time limits about making claims to employment tribunals.
-You usually have just under three months to make a claim, and will need to go through ACAS Early Conciliation first.
+There are very strict time limits for making claims to employment tribunals.
+You usually have just under three months to make a claim and will need to go through ACAS Early Conciliation first.
 So if you think you might need to take your employer to an employment tribunal, there’s no time to lose.
 You need to get expert advice.

 Following these guidelines can help reduce the risk of an employment tribunal, although all situations are different; get specialist legal advice for your own situation.

 An employment tribunal is like a court, specifically for handling employment disputes where an employee is bringing a claim against his or her employer.
 It’s made up of a judge sitting alone or a panel of three people, one of whom will be a judge, who will be legally qualified in employment law; the other two are lay members – that is, not judges or lawyers by profession, although they will have experience in employment issues.
 One will be an employee representative, and the other an employer representative.
 Some cases can be heard just by the judge.
 Cases of discrimination must be heard by three judges.
 Although it’s not a requirement to have a lawyer represent you, most people choose to have legal representation.